DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 - The player starts in the vendor room
 - The player CANNOT exit the dealer room because the door is locked.
 They NEED to get a power to unlock this door. (interacting with the door gives you a tooltip or something)
 - However, the player can still EXPLORE the apartments to keep the space interesting
-- At the end of the critical path, have
+- At the end of the critical path, have "Nega" Kin visible at the end of the critical path.
+	- Have a light shining on him
+	- Have a SFX accompanying him
+	- For right now, have him poof away and leave behind an explosion VFX

 ### Visuals
 - Dense mindbreak splotches along the critical path